SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-16-max-drawdown.md

 Among the large group of risk mearues, volatility seems to be the one that rides the wave.
 And it is for good reasons.
 It roots deeply in the asset pricing theories linking closely to the concept of both risk and reward.
 It can be estimated and forecasted rather reliably in application.
 It bears nice analytical properties and can be extensively analyzed and efficeintly controlled in portfolio construction ...

-The benefit of using volatility to measure risk can goes on and on.
+The benefit of using volatility to measure risk can go on and on.
 While volatility does not align exactly with how pepole view risk traditionally.
 It recoganize both unexpected loss and unexpected profit as risk, the latter of which is usually seen as "a nice surprise".

-Maximum Drawdown pop out in the case as one of the most popular used risk measure focusing on downside of an investment.
-Investors pay close attention to maximum drawdown with all kinds of investment reporting materials quoting it.
+Maximum Drawdown pop out in the case as one of the most popular risk measure focusing on downside of an investment.
+It is quoted in all kinds of investment reporting materials.
+Investors pay close attention to it as it represents the worst possible scenario one can encounter on an investment: buy at peak and exit at trough.

 In this blog, I'd like to kick off the discussion on this metric.
 The first section would be devoted to ways to approch such measure with rather poor analytical properties.
 In the following section, we will look into some key driving factors impacting maximum drawdown, starting from the standard IID Gassuan and futher expanding to the 'wild world' of time dependence and non-Gaussian distribution.
 Lots of the settings in the simulation of section 2 are from this wonderful article [Van Hemert, Ganz, Harvey, Rattraym Martin & Yawitch (2020): Drawdowns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3583864)

 ### Maximum Drawdown: The Approach <a name="approach"></a>

-The calculation of Maximum Dradwon ($$MDD_t$$) is unambigious.
-Given the time series net value of a strategy/security ($$P_t$$), we can firstly identify the cumulative peak ($$M_t$$) and then easily calculate the drawdown ($$D_t$$) as the loss compared to that cumulative peak for each moment .
+The definition and ex-post calculation of Maximum Dradwon ($$MDD_t$$) is unambigious.
+Given the time series of net value on a strategy/security ($$P_t$$), we can firstly identify the peak ($$M_t$$) up to the point t and then easily calculate the drawdown ($$D_t$$) as the loss compared to that cumulative peak for each moment.
 The shapest drawdown has ever happend is the Maximum Drawdown.

 $$
 \begin{aligned}